 The NLMFC was established to consolidate the long-term borrowing programs of all municipalities into one central Crown agency.
 The proceeds of these borrowings were then used to provide long-term financing to meet the capital requirements of municipalities.
-As most municipal projects were cost shared with the Provincial Government, the financing provided was recovered partially from the municipality with the balance, representing the Provincial Government's share, paid by the Department of Municipal Affairs and Environment (MAE).
+As most municipal projects were cost shared with the Province, the financing provided was recovered partially from the municipality with the balance, representing the Province's share, paid by the Department of Municipal and Provincial Affairs (MAPA).

-The NLMFC's mandate and role has evolved over time as municipalities became capable of financing their capital programs independently through financial institutions, primarily banks.
-The NLMFC continued to borrow to provide financing for the provincial share of capital projects for a period of time.
-However, in 2005-06, this practice ceased and funding requirements were instead provided directly through annual budgetary allocations.
-Consequently, the NLMFC discontinued its capital markets borrowing program and will wind-up operations when it collects its outstanding loans receivable and repays its outstanding debenture debt.
+NLMFC's mandate and role evolved over time, however, to a situation whereby most municipalities were capable of financing their capital programs independently through financial institutions, primarily banks.
+The NLMFC continued to borrow to provide financing for the Province's share of capital projects for a period of time; however, in 2005-06 the Province decided it would no longer finance its portion of municipal capital projects but would fund it directly through annual budgetary allocations.
+Consequently, the NLMFC discontinued its capital markets borrowing program and will wind up operations when it collects its outstanding accounts receivable.